-(This post was originally published on July 31st, 2013, and has been updated to contain nutritional information.
+(This post was originally published on July 31st, 2013.
 As an Amazon Affiliate, I may earn commission on qualifying purchases.)

 A few years ago I was researching pub food for a catering company.
 Not traditional pub food, like cottage pie or sausage rolls, but fancier gastro pub food.
 I stumbled across the website of a gastropub just outside of London and was a bit taken back by the menu.
 Scanning down to the puddings, (desserts) out popped….Posset!
 “What IS this posset?”

 What is posset?